 A Pattern of Failure

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Isaiah with Chapter 47.
-In our text today we see a prophecy of doom for Babylon as they were caught up in the pursuit of power and pleasure.
-Babylon believed in its own greatness and it leader, Nebuchadnezzar, actually called himself a god.
-In making application we see a lesson in a people who are self dependent and make themselves their own gods.
-Today we are more sophisticated in our thinking but we still make ourselves gods by lifting ourselves up and replacing the Lord with ourselves.
-This self worship will follow the path of Nebuchadnezzar and Babylon in failure.
+Today, we continue in the Book of Isaiah with Chapter 47.
+In our text today, we see a prophecy of doom for Babylon as they were caught up in the pursuit of power and pleasure.
+Babylon believed in its greatness, and its leader, Nebuchadnezzar, called himself a god.
+In making application, we see a lesson in a people who are self-dependent and make themselves their gods.
+Today, we are more sophisticated in our thinking.
+However, we still make ourselves gods by lifting ourselves up and replacing the Lord with ourselves.
+This self-worship will follow the path of Nebuchadnezzar and Babylon in failure.
 How about you?
 Do you see this pattern of failure that follows this self-worship?
-Let us learn from our text today and the example of Babylon to remember that self-worship and self dependence will follow into a pattern of failure.
+Let us learn from our text today and the example of Babylon to remember that self-worship and self-dependence will follow a pattern of failure.

 .